trollLemon/CPlus-palette/README.md

 ### What you need
 #### Packages

 All dependencies are included in this repo.
+This project uses image loading and resizing libraries from https://github.com/nothings/stb: `src/includes/stb_image.h` and `src/includes/stb_image_resize2.h`

 #### Compilers and Build tools
 You will need Cmake and a C and C++ compiler (clang, gcc, g++, etc.)